 Micro-segmentation and secure interconnects remain effective defenses against lateral movement.

 Hybrid environments often introduce unmanaged assets and shadow IT.
+Continuous visibility is required to identify risk early.

 Effective monitoring includes: